Izzy1504/CAKE_SHOP/README.md

 # Cake It (Cake Shop E-Commerce)
 An e-commerce shop for cakes and desserts
+Yeh actualyy UI based on - Github - [@sn-tin](https://github.com/sn-tin/)
+But me and my team develope the function and database, back end ...
 ## TO FIX: Stripe payment integration

 ![Design preview for Cake Shop #1](./store/src/assets/cakeit-landing.jpg)